keithjjones/pycryptotools/README.md

 # References:

-Here are some references that were consulted:
+Here are some references that were consulted for this project:
     - http://practicalcryptography.com/cryptanalysis/text-characterisation/quadgrams/#a-python-implementation
     - http://storage.googleapis.com/books/ngrams/books/datasetsv2.html
     - Cryptography and Network Secuirty, William Stallings, 7th Edition